ChilliCheeseKid/dendrogram_adjacencymatrix/README.md

 # dendrogram_adjacencymatrix
-Tool to create a dendrogram from a provided adjacency matrix
+create a dendrogram from a provided adjacency matrix